visgl/luma.gl/docs/api-reference/webgl/vertex-array-object.md

 The WebGL `VertexArrayObject` object holds a map of "buffers" that will be made available as input data to shaders during a draw call, similar to how a `TransformFeedback` object holds a set of `Buffer` instances that will receive output data from shaders.For `Buffer` objects, the `VertexArrayObject` also stores some additional information about how that data in the buffer should be accessed, such as offsets, strides, etc.

-However, the use of `VertexArrayObject` is problematic in WebGL1.
-While it is crucial for the operation of a program, its presence under WebGL1 is dependent on an [extension](https://webglstats.com/webgl/extension/OES_vertex_array_object) that is fairly common, but not universally available.
+However, the use of `VertexArrayObject` is problematic in WebGL 1.
+While it is crucial for the operation of a program, its presence under WebGL 1 is dependent on an [extension](https://webglstats.com/webgl/extension/OES_vertex_array_object) that is fairly common, but not universally available.
 In particular it is not available in headless gl which is essential for running tests under Node.js.

 Therefore, in basic WebGL environments where the `VertexArrayObject` is not supported, luma.gl ensures that one ("fake") instance of the `VertexArrayObject` class can still be obtained, emulating the default (`null` handle) `VertexArrayObject`.
 This instance has the `isDefaultArray` flag set, and applications can adapt their behavior accordingly, while still using the same API to manage vertex attributes, albeit with a small performance loss.
 Since there is a considerable amount of work required to handle both cases, luma.gl also provides a higher level `VertexArray` class that works around these issues and provided additional conveniences.